KerstenDoering/CPI-Pipeline/ReadMe.rst

     PARSER=Charniak-Johnson-McClosky

-- To make use of DS1 and APG with cross-validation, the following lines need to be set in the file "scripts/ppi-benchmark/Makefile.config":
+- To make use of DS1 and SL with cross-validation, the following lines need to be set in the file "scripts/ppi-benchmark/Makefile.config":

     BENCHMARKCORPORA=DS1 #DS2 #LLL #HPRD50 AIMed BioInfer IEPA

     CORPORA=$(BENCHMARKCORPORA)

     TEST_CORPORA=DS1 #DS2 #LLL HPRD50

-    KERNELS=APG #SL #ST SST PT SpT kBSPS APG cosine edit SL Kim

-    EXPTYPES=CV# CC CL
+    KERNELS=SL #APG

+    EXPTYPES=CV #PR XX

+- This works analogously for DS2 and DS3 with the SL kernel.

+- To make use of any data set and APG with cross-validation, the following lines need to be set in the file "scripts/ppi-benchmark/Makefile.config":

+    BENCHMARKCORPORA=DS #LLL #HPRD50 AIMed BioInfer IEPA

+    CORPORA=$(BENCHMARKCORPORA)

+    TEST_CORPORA=DS #DS2 #LLL HPRD50

+    KERNELS=APG #SL

+    EXPTYPES=CV #PR XX

+- This works analogously for DS2 and DS3 with the APG kernel.

+- If you want to run the cross-corpus mode, set EXPTYES=XX, and if you want to run the prediction mode, use EXPTYES=PR.

 PostgreSQL Configuration